chopfitzroy/dotfiles-experiment/README.md

 If you are interested in building your own knowledge base here is [mine](https://github.com/chopfitzroy/Knowledgebase).

 ## References 📚

+The below resources were quintessential in creating this repository.

 - [`gf3/dotfiles`](https://github.com/gf3/dotfiles)
 - [`sloria/dotfiles`](https://github.com/sloria/dotfiles)